"

 – Parker J. Palmer

-As we move toward the end of this handbook, particular emphasis is placed on identifying and accessing the kind of mentorship that you wish to have as you continue on your spiritual journey.
-An invitation is also offered to envision the kinds of mentorship and companionship you might feel called to contribute, whether this be continuing in existing such roles and/or taking on new ones.
-The wish to do the latter often arises out of the renewed meaning and purpose that can emerge from a cycle of spiritual searching.
+As we move toward the end of this handbook, particular emphasis is placed on identifying and accessing the kind of mentorship from ‘external teachers’ that you may wish to have as you continue on your spiritual or inner journey.
+An invitation is also offered to envision the kinds of mentorship and companionship you might feel called to offer, whether this be continuing in existing such roles and/or taking on new ones.
+The wish to do the latter often arises out of the renewed sense of meaning and purpose that can emerge from a cycle of spiritual searching.
 Whether giving and/or receiving spiritual mentorship, such soul-level companionship can deeply nourish our universal spiritual need for enriching and supportive interconnection with others.

-Recognizing, deepening and mobilizing our intrinsic spiritual strengths enhances our capacity to cope with a variety of life and health challenges, particularly those involving spiritual struggle such as moral injury and trauma (Littman-Ovedia & David, 2022; Winklejohn & Klinger, 2022).
-As such, it is vital that intentional time is spent discovering, affirming, and actively applying those strengths as we work to toward reconciliation and assist others to do the same.
-In the face of such difficult work, our strengths cannot flourish without the connection and support found in the meaningful, trustworthy companionship of our extrinsic ‘teachers’.
+Recognizing, deepening and mobilizing our intrinsic spiritual strengths can enhance our capacity to cope with a variety of life and health challenges, particularly those involving spiritual struggle such as moral injury and trauma (Littman-Ovedia & David, 2022; Winklejohn Black & Klinger, 2022).
+As such, it is vital that intentional time is spent discovering, affirming, and actively applying those ‘strengths of spirit’ as we work toward reconciliation and assist others to do the same (Niemiec, 2020).
+In the face of such difficult work, our inner strengths cannot flourish without the connection and support found in the meaningful, trustworthy companionship of our extrinsic ‘teachers’.

 (See also ‘Essentials of Contemplative Conversation’ in Chapter 1.)

-Of course, our spiritual mentors and companions can help us find material resources that are the most relevant to our exploration.
-Those that you’ve explored in this handbook may lead you to many others, too.
+Our spiritual mentors and companions can help us find material resources that are the most relevant to our exploration.
+Those that you’ve explored in this handbook may lead you to many others, too, as might your engagement with the reflective questions in our last ‘Contemplation & Community’.

 License